moonfather1/water2/README.md

 # water2
-Smallish minecraft mod that makes water more realistic and wate wheels not completely broken.
+Smallish minecraft mod that makes water more realistic and water wheels not completely broken.